b-amir/qwiki/docs/API_REFERENCE.md

 **Command ID**: `getProviderConfigs`

-Gets UI configurations for all providers.
+Retrieves UI configuration metadata for each provider.
+The registry post-processes the data to include any persisted custom fields.

 **Parameters**: None